ComEd Prairie Conversion

 What

-The ComEd Prairie is a conversion from mowed turf grass to a prairie with more than 103 prairie species. and the hundreds of pollinators and birds that enjoy it.
+The ComEd Prairie is a conversion from mowed turf grass to a prairie with more than 103 plant species, birds and the hundreds of thousands of pollinators that enjoy it.

 Size